Welcome to Connecticut - New Haven Region - South Central

 New Haven: Yale's fine museums, seaside parks, famous food carts

-Art and architecture are not the only pleasures offered by the New Haven region on the south-central coast of Connecticut, but if those are your interests, get thee to Yale University, where visitors can find art and architecture on an Ivy League scale.
+Art and architecture are not the only pleasures offered by the New Haven region on the south-central coast of Connecticut, but if those are your interests, get to Yale University, where visitors can find art and architecture on an Ivy League scale.
 The Yale University Art Gallery presents works by van Gogh, Manet, and Picasso, while the Yale Center for British Art offers the largest collection of this kind in the United States.
-For art of a more comical bent, 60,000 pieces of cartoon art and a cartoon theater are waiting at the Barker Character, Comic & Cartoon Museum in Cheshire.
-And the Shubert Performing Arts Center in New Haven is a center of lively theater.
+Yale offers tours of its campus, with an emphasis on its classic architecture.
+For performance art, the Shubert Performing Arts Center in New Haven is a center of lively theater.
 The classic New Haven Green is cheek-to-cheek with many Yale properties, and encircled by lots of fun places to dine and shop.

 Bishop’s Orchards in the shoreline town of Guilford offers fresh food and family fun throughout the year.
 Kids and parents can pick strawberries to pumpkins from spring through fall, or buy them at the retail store.
 The kids will love the llamas, alpacas and goats and the G-Scale train.
 The orchards hosts lots of seasonal festivities.
 For rainy day activities, New Haven has the Connecticut Children’s Museum and an indoor adventure ropes course.
 In the sunny seasons, the whole family can enjoy a day at Hammonasset Beach State Park in Madison, which has the state’s longest saltwater beach, on Long Island Sound.
 Quassy Amusement Parkin Middlebury has all the rides (wild and tame) for a classic summer jaunt.